 - It makes skin look younger by reducing muscles that can cause sagging skin.

-Not only does walking provide physical benefits, but it strengthens cognitive abilities among seniors.
+Walking provides physical benefits, but it strengthens cognitive abilities among seniors.
 Walking increases nerve connections in the brain, which helps improve memory and attention span.
 It also increases brain function by increasing blood flow, which means your body can carry more nutrients to the brain.

 Walking is an excellent exercise for seniors to consider.
 It doesn’t require any equipment or supervision, can be done indoors or outdoors, can be done alone or with others, and requires no previous physical training.
 It’s an activity that almost anyone can do and enjoy, making it a great way to improve your health.